Your recently viewed content will appear here

 Outside of training, exercises and deployments, personnel generally work an eight-hour day and five-day weeks, freeing up time after hours to connect with friends and family.

-Once you've completed initial training, all ADF personnel get between four and six weeks leave annually, giving you time off to balance work and personal life.
+Once you've completed initial training, all ADF personnel get between five and six weeks leave annually, giving you time off to balance work and personal life.

 If you’re serving away from your family, you’ll be granted paid travel to and from your home within Australia.